Gary Havelock: Career

 Havelock won the Premier League Riders Championship at Odsal Stadium on 14 October 1995 but missed most of the 1996 season after seriously injuring his back whilst representing England in a test match against Australia at Poole in July.
 Havelock had ridden in the first two of the Speedway Grand Prix meetings that season.

-He has also represented Great Britain in the Speedway World Team Cup finals six times, finishing runner-up in 1990 and in the Speedway World Cup four times, finishing runner-up in 2004.
+Havelock has also represented Great Britain in the Speedway World Team Cup finals six times, finishing runner-up in 1990 and in the Speedway World Cup four times, finishing runner-up in 2004.

 The 1998 season, was spent with the Eastbourne Eagles and this was followed by five seasons with the Poole Pirates until 2003.
-During this time Havelock also spent the 1986/87 and 1988/89 seasons in Australia based at the North Arm Speedway in Adelaide.
+During this time, Havelock also spent the 1986/87 and 1988/89 seasons in Australia based at the North Arm Speedway in Adelaide.